Spirit Halloween: The Movie: Production

-The film was shot at a "Spirit Halloween" in Rome, Georgia, formerly occupied by Toys "R" Us (pictured in 2006).
+The film was shot at a "Spirit Halloween" in Rome, Georgia (top) formerly occupied by Toys "R" Us (pictured in 2006, bottom).

 Production on Spirit Halloween: The Movie began in late 2021 and wrapped in February 2022.
 While casting auditions were held in fall 2021, the film was not publicly announced until April 11, 2022, when Christopher Lloyd and Rachael Leigh Cook were confirmed to star in it.
 The film is produced by Strike Back Studios, Hideout Pictures, Particular Crowd and Film Mode Entertainment in an official partnership with Spirit Halloween.

 Noor Ahmed, president of Strike Back Studios, stated, "One of the reasons I immediately connected with the script is it is very much inspired by some of my favorite kid adventure films growing up, from The Goonies, Gremlins, Monster Squad, and so many great films made by Amblin Entertainment".

 The film was shot in Rome, Georgia and Nashville, Tennessee.
 The film was also shot at an actual Spirit Halloween store in Rome, which was formerly occupied by Toys "R" Us.